Post Basic Bachelor in Nursing (PBBN): Career Path

 Overview of Post Basic Bachelor in Nursing (PBBN)

-Post Basic Bachelor in Nursing (PBBN) is a program that is designed for registered nurses who have completed their basic nursing education and wish to further their education and advance their career in the nursing field.
-The program typically takes 2-3 years to complete and includes coursework in advanced nursing concepts, leadership, and management.
-Upon completion of the program, graduates are eligible to take the licensure examination to become a registered nurse with a specialization, such as critical care, pediatrics, or mental health.
-The program is designed to help nurses develop the knowledge and skills needed to provide high-quality patient care and to assume leadership roles in the healthcare industry.
+Post Basic Bachelor in Nursing (PBBN) is a program designed for registered nurses who have completed their primary nursing education and wish to further their education and advance their career in the nursing field.
+The program typically takes 2-3 years to complete and includes advanced nursing concepts, leadership, and management coursework.

 Course Outlines

-The course outlines for a Post Basic Bachelor in Nursing program may vary depending on the institution and the specific program, but generally include coursework in the following areas:
+The course outlines for a Post Basic Bachelor in Nursing program may vary depending on the institution and the specific program but generally include coursework in the following areas:

 • Advanced nursing concepts: This includes coursework in areas such as pharmacology, medical-surgical nursing, advanced health assessment, and pathophysiology.